 I want to submit a confession, but the ask box is closed!
 Why is that?:

 If the ask box is closed, it’s for one of two reasons.
 The first is that the ask box will always be closed from around 9:00 on Friday nights (eastern time) to around 9:00 Sunday nights during weeks where there’s a new episode scheduled to air.
 The second is that I may, from time to time, close the ask box if there’s a large volume of confessions and I feel overwhelmed.

-A note about spelling character’s names: I’m happy to correct all spelling, as I said above.
+A note about spelling characters’ names: I’m happy to correct all spelling, as I said above.
 However, since the writers have decided to introduce a character named Carey Zepps, it is VERY IMPORTANT that you make it clear if you are talking about Cary Agos or Carey Zepps.
 If you can’t remember the correct spelling for each, please use a last initial.
 If it’s not clear which Car(e)y you’re referring to, the confession will be made and tagged according to the spelling used.

 I sometimes see confessions tagged “#NCC:AF” or “#NAD:GWW” or similar things.
 What are those tags for?